medic/medic-docs/configuration/best-practices.md

     - Date
     - Text field
 - Fields in cards are dynamic and will update as new information is submitted
-    - Examples: # of ANC visits so far, change in risk status
+    > Ex. # of ANC visits so far, change in risk status
 - Fields can include icons
-    - Examples: High risk status on an Active Pregnancy card
+    > Ex.
+High risk status on an Active Pregnancy card

 - Icons should be selected from Medic’s icon library and should be displayed at our standard 30 x 30 px size

 **Displaying Cards**

 - Can be configured to show and hide at the appropriate time
-    - Examples: show the EDD of the current pregnancy until a delivery Report is received, show that a child is being treated for malnutrition until the treatment is complete, show that a child had malaria until 2 weeks after diagnosis
+    > Ex.
+Show the EDD of the current pregnancy until a delivery Report is received, show that a child is being treated for malnutrition until the treatment is complete, show that a child had malaria until 2 weeks after diagnosis

 - Condition cards can be configured to disappear at the end of the condition or persist for any length of time

 - Can be added to a person or place profile
-    - Examples: equity scorecard on household profile; CHW performance scorecard on CHW profile
+    > Ex.
+Equity scorecard on household profile; CHW performance scorecard on CHW profile

 ## Design Considerations

 - Group information related to the same condition so that the user can easily understand the relevance of the data and find what they are looking for.
-    - Example: Pregnancy Card, Immunization Card
+    > Ex.
+Pregnancy Card, Immunization Card

 - Consider what a user will do with the information before deciding to display it.
 More info isn’t necessarily better; what does a CHW need to know and how will they change their actions as a result?

 - Past condition cards may be best displayed as a summary of multiple past conditions rather than individual conditions
-    - Example: Summary of past pregnancies rather than card for each past pregnancy
+    > Ex.
+Summary of past pregnancies rather than card for each past pregnancy

 >Use Case Specific Guidelines